vinchynx007/SpotifyDisplayOS-Stasis/README.md

 # SpotifyDisplayOS-Stasis
 A display for controlling and watching spotify songs.
-Using a 1.8inch LCD Display Module and 4 buttons to play/pause and skip songs with a ESP32 for the main brain.
+Using a 1.8inch LCD Display Module and 3 buttons to play/pause and skip songs with a ESP32 for the main brain.

-I made this because i wanted to have a Display on the desk that looks cozy and matches the style of my room, also every design i saw of this display are boring so i wanted to have something more complex than usual
+I made this because i wanted to have a Display on the desk that looks cozy and matches the style of my room, also every design i saw of this display is boring so i wanted to have something more complex than usual

 Libraries:
-Adafruit_ST7735,
+Adafruit_ILI9341,
 Adafruit_GFX,
 SpotifyEsp32 (install as a .zip)